lululucialin/lululucialin.github.io/_pages/about.md

 From Libraries to Data
 ------
 My journey began as a casual shelver at my local public library, which sparked my interest in the field and led me to pursue a career in academic libraries.
 Over time, I became increasingly drawn to the technical side and taught myself how to code.
-With a naturally visual and analytical mind, data analytics felt like the perfect fit — so I completed a Master’s in Data Analytics in 2018 while working full time.
+With a naturally visual and analytical mind, data analytics felt like the perfect fit — so I completed a Master in Data Analytics in 2018 while working full time.

 I approach every project with a data-driven, analytical mindset — whether it’s solving problems, streamlining workflows, or supporting smarter decision-making, both in my day job and through independent projects.